 I have heard many stories of narcissists dumping their partners right before a major holiday, or on their partner’s birthday, or after their partner shared something very personal.
-I’ve also heard of narcissists ending relationships right before a special planned event, or when their partner was down on their luck, grieving the loss of a loved one, or even diagnosed with a serious illness.
-The list of heartless, cold, and calculating ways that narcissists end relationships, continues on and on.
+I’ve also heard of narcissists ending relationships right before a specially planned event, or when their partner was down on their luck, grieving the loss of a loved one, or even diagnosed with a serious illness.
+The list of heartless, cold and calculating ways that narcissists end relationships continues on and on.

-Narcissists thrive from kicking you when you’re down
+Narcissists thrive on kicking you when you’re down

-Your pain creates a transitory jolt of self-worth, that silences the narcissist’s nagging feelings of self-loathing.
+Your pain creates a transitory jolt of self-worth that silences the narcissist’s nagging feelings of self-loathing.
 It gives them a temporary rush.
-Watching your heart break with agony, is literally intoxicating to them.
+Watching your heart break with agony is intoxicating to them.
 It’s equivalent to a hit of cocaine.
-Their behavior, post-discard, may appear almost manic, as they become drunk in their own premeditated ego boost.
+Their behavior, post-discard, may appear almost manic as they become drunk in their own premeditated ego boost.

 What should you do if your narcissist breaks up with you unexpectedly, and smears your character?